Sharma12321/Maya-AI-Assistant/README.md

 3. Set up your environment variables:
-Create a `.env` file in the project root and add your API keys:
+Add all your API keys in the 'config.py' file:
 WEATHER_API_KEY=your_weather_api_key
 NEWS_API_KEY=your_news_api_key
 GEMINI_API_KEY=your_gemini_api_key